cmake

 Custom CMake Modules - Additional Modules for CMake.

 This is the documentation for additional modules and scripts for CMake.
-Using these modules you can check the computer system for installed software packages, features of the compiler and the existance of headers to name just a few.
+Using these modules you can check the computer system for installed software packages, features of the compiler and the existence of headers to name just a few.

 CheckPointerMember